PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 not required for the legacy input-evidence fallback.
 Explicit NHWC input and already-channel-first target shapes remain no-ops, preserving the established Resize-to-Pool scan behavior.
+The two aligned BatchNorm-constant forms are handled by one policy decision after Resize, Pool, and Concat evidence has been applied.
+A direct constant is reshaped only when its registered channel count matches the generated target;
+an already-reshaped constant retains the legacy normalization based on its explicit reshape channel.
+Both forms require a CF-like input and a generated BatchNorm attribute name.
+Their exact direct/reshaped statement grammars are shared with the preceding Resize evidence rule, and the repaired output is published as CF evidence for later normalization decisions.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer